apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-Attempting to perform more IO than the capacity requested throttles the
+Attempting to perform more I/O than the capacity requested throttles the
-IO, and may result in operations failing.
-Larger IO capacities cost more.
+I/O, and may result in operations failing.
+Larger I/O capacities cost more.
 We recommending using small read and write capacities when initially experimenting
-with S3Guard.
+with S3Guard, and considering DynamoDB On-Demand.

 ## Authenticating with S3Guard